Skip to the content.

 Introduction

-AR/VR applications are rapidly growing, with immersive video streaming—such as 360-degree and point cloud videos—being essential for widespread adoption.
-These videos require significantly higher bandwidth than traditional 2D videos; for example, a point cloud video with 300k to 1M points demands 1.08 Gbps to 3.6 Gbps.
-A solution is Field of View (FoV) adaptive streaming, which transmits only the video content within the viewer’s viewport, reducing bandwidth by as much as six times for 360-degree videos.
+Immersive AR/VR video streaming, such as 360-degree and point cloud videos, is essential for next-generation applications but demands much higher bandwidth than traditional 2D video.
+For example, a point cloud video with 300k–1M points requires 1.08–3.6 Gbps.
+FoV-adaptive streaming transmits only the content within the viewer’s viewport, reducing bandwidth by up to six times.

-However, accurately predicting the viewer’s future FoV is challenging, as it requires a buffer of 2 to 5 seconds for smooth streaming.
-Current methods typically involve predicting the viewport based on past trajectories, which can lead to errors.
-We propose a direct approach to predict cell visibility using the viewer’s trajectory, historical visibility, and spatial features of the objects.
-This method can reduce error amplification and leverage continuity in visibility changes.
-Our framework improves long-term visibility prediction accuracy by up to 50% in real-time using actual point cloud video and viewport trajectory datasets.
+Accurately predicting the viewer’s future FoV is challenging, requiring a buffer of 2–5 seconds for smooth streaming.
+Existing methods predict the viewport based on past trajectories, which can lead to errors.
+We propose a direct approach to predict cell visibility using the viewer’s trajectory, historical visibility, and object spatial features, reducing error amplification and leveraging visibility continuity.
+Our framework improves long-term prediction accuracy by up to 50% in real-time using actual point cloud video and viewport trajectory datasets.

 Overview of Our Cell Visibility Prediction System